jbcodeforce/jbcodeforce.github.io/docs/java/quarkus.md

 [Quarkus CLI](https://quarkus.io/guides/cli-tooling) lets you create projects, manage extensions and do essential build and dev commands using the underlying project’s build tool.
 It replaces the maven plugin.
-The CLI does not work on Java 1.8 so use sdk to change SDK version.
+The CLI does not work on Java 1.8 so use `sdk` to change the SDK version.

-Always use quarkus --help to get the last updated CLI.
+Always use `quarkus --help` and `quarkus --version` to get the last updated CLI.

 Here are some common commands: